-Don’t worry.
-You didn’t lose your data or break the internet.
-Most likely, you've entered a character in a field that doesn't accept it, and with a couple of keystrokes, you can get back to your safe zone:
+Don’t worry - you didn’t lose your data.
+Most likely, you've entered a character in a field that doesn't accept it, and with a couple of steps, you can get back to work:

 - Hit the Back button on your browser or right-click on the page and select Back from the pop-up menu